Warren Mosler: Hedge fund career

 In 1982 he founded a hedge fund, Illinois Income Investors, where he was responsible for several strategies utilizing government securities, mortgage backed securities, LIBOR swaps and LIBOR caps, and financial futures markets.
 By the late 1990s, most of the firm had been largely turned over to his partners, as he had disagreements on the direction of some of its investments.

-Warren's hedge fund was informed by his developing theories.
-After his departure at the end of 1997, Warren's former business lost money when several dealers refused to make payments on credit default swaps on Russian debt.
-Separately, Warren attributed the crisis to the fixed exchange rate Russia had at the time.
+Mosler's hedge fund was informed by his developing theories.
+After his departure at the end of 1997, Mosler's former business lost money when several dealers refused to make payments on credit default swaps on Russian debt.
+Separately, Mosler's attributed the crisis to the fixed exchange rate Russia had at the time.

-Transition to academia

-Excited to share his various economic theories, Warren met economist Arthur Laffer through a referral from Donald Rumsfeld.
-At a meeting of Social Policy in NYC, William Vickrey suggested Warren to seek out postkeynesian economists L. Randall Wray, Bill Mitchell, and Stephanie Kelton to discuss his ideas.
-These post-Keynesian economists had been familiar with chartalism, and recognized the validity of Mosler's analysis.
-Laffer also his staff economist Mark McNary, who provided editorial and research assistance in Warren's self-published monograph, "Soft-Currency Economics".

 Academic work

+Mosler met economist Arthur Laffer through a referral from Donald Rumsfeld.
+At a meeting of Social Policy in NYC, William Vickrey suggested Mosler to seek out post-Keynesian economists L. Randall Wray, Bill Mitchell, and Stephanie Kelton to discuss his ideas.
+These post-Keynesian economists had been familiar with chartalism, and agreed with Mosler's analysis.
+Laffer's staff economist Mark McNary provided editorial and research assistance in Mosler's self-published monograph, "Soft-Currency Economics".

 Academically, he is known for his writings on Modern Monetary Theory, an economic theory that describes the way fiat money is created and used in modern economies.
 His unorthodox views have gained a substantial following among participants in Internet discussion groups and academics.

 In 2010 he published Seven Deadly Innocent Frauds of Economic Policy outlining errors that can be made in the development of policy and explains what he deems "true" as proper alternatives.

 In recognition that his "leadership in the field of economics is notable" Mosler was awarded an honorary doctorate from Franklin University Switzerland in 2014, after the Mosler Economic Policy Center (a center founded by him and aimed at encouraging education and research in new concepts and methods of economic policy analysis) had promoted a lecture about functional finance at Franklin the year before.

 In 2014 he became visiting professor at the University of Bergamo.